Robert Henry Cain: Advance into Arnhem

-As the surviving men fell back through the 11th Battalion's positions, Major Gilchrist (A Company, 11th Battalion) met Cain, who told him that "The tanks are coming, give me a PIAT".
-Gilchrist was unable to oblige and so the Staffords regrouped behind the 11th Battalion's positions; roughly 100 surviving men forming into five small platoons under Cain's command.
-Lieutenant Colonel George Lea, commander of the 11th Battalion, ordered them to capture a piece of wooded high ground known as Den Brink to cover a fresh advance, and a bayonet charge quickly cleared the enemy there.
-However, the thick tree roots on the hill made it impossible to dig in, and after suffering severe casualties, Cain took the decision to withdraw back to Oosterbeek.
+As the surviving men fell back through the 11th Battalion's positions, Major Gilchrist (A Company, 11th Battalion) met Cain, who told him, "The tanks are coming, give me a P.I.A.T."
+Gilchrist was unable to oblige, and so the Staffords regrouped behind the 11th Battalion's positions with roughly 100 surviving men forming five small platoons under Cain’s command.
+Lieutenant Colonel George Lea, commander of the 11th Battalion, ordered them to capture a piece of wooded high ground known as Den Brink, to cover a fresh advance, and a bayonet charge quickly cleared the enemy there.
+However, the thick tree roots on the hill made it impossible to dig in, and after suffering severe casualties, Cain made the decision to withdraw to Oosterbeek.